Deploy Charmed Kubeflow to EKS

 1. Bootstrap a Juju controller (kubeflow-controller controller’s name is optional).

-juju bootstrap --no-gui kubeflow kubeflow-controller
+juju bootstrap kubeflow kubeflow-controller

 1. Add a Juju model (kubeflow name here is mandatory).